-During pregnancy, elevated hormone levels can bring a variety of skin changes, which makes acne and pregnancy a common complaint.
+During pregnancy, elevated hormone levels can bring a variety of skin changes, which makes acne during pregnancy a common complaint.
 Acne can be treated by a dermatologist in non-pregnant women through prescription drugs such as Accutane, Retin-A, and Tetracycline.
 However, use of these drugs is discouraged by pregnant women or women trying to conceive and should be thoroughly discussed with your health care provider and dermatologist.

 What are these drugs?